SOME ACTIONS BY CEPSA AND FUNDACIÓN CEPSA TO SUPPORT THE FIGHT AGAINST COVID-19

-Cepsa has delivered individual protection equipment (glasses, gloves and coverall suits) to the Huelva and Campo de Gibraltar’s health management areas within the Andalusian Health Service, to contribute to the protection of health personnel in hospitals; and nearly 5,000 blankets for several hospitals in the Community of Madrid.
+Cepsa has delivered personal protection equipment (goggles, gloves and coveralls) to the health management areas of Huelva and Campo de Gibraltar of the Andalusian Health Service (SAS), to contribute to the protection of health personnel in hospitals, as well as close to 5,000 blankets to different hospitals in the Community of Madrid.

-Delivery of free food products for healthcare and transport professionals at our service stations (30,000 Danone products and 6,000 Kaiku products).
+Delivery of free food products for healthcare and transportation professionals at our service stations (30,000 Danone products and 6,000 Kaiku products).

-Fundación Persán and Fundación Cepsa are collaborating to provide a donation of 180,000 euros, jointly financed by the two foundations, which will enable the supply of 180 tons of detergent for laundry and home care.
-Thanks to this collaboration, 18,000 vulnerable families affected by the COVID-19 crisis in Seville, Huelva and Campo de Gibraltar will benefit.
+Fundación Cepsa and Fundación Persán collaborated to provide a donation of 180,000 euros, jointly financed by the two foundations, which enabling the supply of 180 tons of detergent for laundry and home care.
+Thanks to this collaboration, 18,000 vulnerable families affected by the COVID-19 crisis in Seville, Huelva, and Campo de Gibraltar benefited.

-In the framework of its corporate volunteering program, Voluntas, Fundación Cepsa has launched several online volunteering initiatives to support the elderly and the sick.
-Cepsa professionals can collaborate by offering support by telephone, an initiative started by Cáritas, and sending encouragement cards promoted by the organization NadieSolo.
+As part of its corporate volunteer program, Voluntas, Fundación Cepsa launched several online volunteer actions to provide support to the elderly and sick.
+Cepsa professionals thus collaborated by offering support by telephone, an initiative started by Cáritas, and sending encouragement cards promoted by the organization NadieSolo.

-Contribution of 20,000 euro to the Programa de Garantía Alimentaria (Food Guarantee Program) run by the council in San Roque (Cadiz), which will be used exclusively to buy new products and non-perishable food.
-In particular, this will help the families left most vulnerable by the COVID-19 crisis.
+Contribution of 20,000 euro to the Programa de Garantía Alimentaria (Food Guarantee Program) run by the council in San Roque (Cadiz), which were used exclusively to buy new products and non-perishable food.
+In particular, it helped the families left most vulnerable by the COVID-19 crisis.

 Donation of various medical materials (gloves, hydroalcoholic gel, masks, surgical gowns and caps, etc.) in the areas of Colombia where we work: Aguazul, Maní and Tauramena.

-Together with the Huelva City Council and in collaboration with the Virgen de Belén Culinary School and other third sector organisations in Huelva, Fundación Cepsa contributes to the maintenance of the emergency kitchen that is meeting the needs of families affected by the COVID-19 crisis.
+Together with the Huelva City Council, and in collaboration with the Virgen de Belén Catering School and other third sector entities in Huelva, Fundación Cepsa contributed to the maintenance of the emergency kitchen to meet the needs of families affected by the COVID-19 crisis.